Updated: Jan 20

 Commonly used to treat insomnia, Valerian works well for anxiety-induced insomnia.

 16. Passionflower has calming effects on those feeling restless and anxious.
 It’s known to cause sleepiness for some, so it’s best to take before bed after a busy day.
-Originally native to Peru, Passionflower has spread throughout the world.
-Some studies suggest the flower may help relieve anxiety and aid sleep, but more research is required to properly assess all the potential uses of passionflower, according to the National Centre for Complementary and Integrative Health (NCCIH).
-Some species of the flower may even help with treating stomach problems.
+Some studies suggest the flower may help relieve anxiety and aid sleep, and some species of the flower may even help with treating stomach problems.

 Gamma-Aminobutyric acid is an amino acid produced naturally in the brain.
 GABA functions as a neurotransmitter, facilitating communication among brain cells.
 Many medications interact with GABA and GABA receptors in the brain, altering their function to achieve certain effects, typically relaxation, pain relief, stress and anxiety reduction, lower blood pressure, and improved sleep.
 Barbiturates, anesthetics, benzodiazepines, antidepressants, and anti-seizure medications are some of the medications that target GABA.